 Types of Bridges by Mobility

-Fixed bridges are pretty simple: They’re anchored in place and meant to provide a steady, secure passage across a river, canyon, rail line, roadway, or other obstacle.
+Fixed bridges are pretty simple: They’re anchored in place and meant to provide a steady, secure passage across a river, canyon, rail line, roadway, or other obstacles.
 Many of the bridge styles described above are in this category.

 I-beam girders can provide stability in beam bridges, such as highway overpasses, but box girders — enclosed tubes, usually rectangular — provide better protection against torsion.